ethanlim05/CW/README.md

 - Solution: Created a new AnimatedTile class with proper animation handling and containment.
 - Implemented grid and cell-level clipping to ensure tiles stay within boundaries during animations.
 - Simplified the animation system to use basic transitions without complex translation calculations.

+## Code Quality Issues
+- Numerous Warnings: The codebase had many warnings related to unused fields, methods, imports, and variables.
+- Solution: Systematically went through each class to eliminate all warnings by making fields final, removing unused code, replacing printStackTrace() with proper logging, and improving code organization.
+This significantly improved code quality and maintainability.